-Brian Ed waited outside of the ration house on his long feet.
-Merlijn took his time coming to the door and opened it slowly.
-Brian Ed raised his hand and waved, and Merlijn smiled an embarrassed smile and held up four fingers.
+Brian Ed waited outside the ration house.
+Merlijn took his time coming to the door, and opened it slowly.
+Brian Ed raised his hand and waved.
+Merlijn smiled an embarrassed smile and held up four fingers.

 ‘No rations until four o’clock, Brian Ed.’

 ‘Yes,’ said Brian Ed.
 He didn’t leave.
 ‘How are you today?’

 ‘Oh,’ said Merlijn, his hand on the doorknob.
 ‘I’m well, Brian Ed.
 Thank you for asking.’

 They stood in silence.
 Brian Ed shrugged.
 All courtesies escaped him.
 His everyday pack squeezed his neck and tore at his shoulders.
 Inside were the children’s book, the old orange balloon – now deflated – that had once read Welcome Refugee!, and the four heavy stones he carried without knowing why, each the size of a baby’s head.